 ----------------------------------------------------------------------------------------------------------------------------------------------

-Before I get there, I faced the sorting of key signatures and melodic motives.
+Before I got to that, I faced the sorting of key signatures and melodic motives.

 Luckily, neither task was difficult, and they nearly worked themselves out for me.